peschmae/ots-docker-setup/README.md

 The `redis.conf` is currently not in use, since it somehow crashed the redis server.

+In the end I aim to make it into a kubernetes deployment, using ConfigMaps and Secrets.
+To make it work, I might need to script a few things since the application doesn't load environment variables as far as I can see.

 ## Multistage build
 I've started a multistage build setup, but this resulted in the CSS files not beeing loaded and I got no clue why...